 Travel to Nara, where you can appreciate the intricate architecture and towering monuments of Todaiji Temple, including the Great Buddha statue.
 Then, spend time at a deer park where over 1,000 Sika deer freely roam.
 Our group will also spend two days in Kyoto, where we have hand selected the best temples, and shrines.
 Outside of Kyoto, tour through a charming bamboo forest and a traditional Zen garden of Tenryuji Temple in Arashiyama.
-Our travel group will also have opportunities to experience a traditional green tea ceremony with an apprentice geisha (maiko), and enjoy an elegant kimono fashion show.
+Our travel group will also have opportunities to experience a traditional green tea ceremony with an apprentice geisha (maiko).

 Ride a high speed Shinkansen bullet from Kyoto to Maibara.
 From there, visit the beautiful Kenrokuen Garden in Kanazawa before touring the charming village of Shirakawa-go, a UNESCO World Heritage Site.
 In Takayama, get a glimpse of what 15th Century Japan was like by visiting its beautifully preserved Old Town.
 Our group will also visit the Matsumoto Castle, also known as the Black Crow Castle.

 Enjoy the ever-changing scenery along the way to Mt.
 Fuji, then take a ropeway ride over Hakone and Owakudani.
 Enjoy a guided tour in Tokyo, where you will visit the city’s cultural landmarks, fashionable neighborhoods, diverse shopping districts, and even learn how to make your own sushi with a professional chef.

 Discover the 150 year old Great Wisteria Tree at Ashikaga Flower Park, along with a cascading tunnel of various wisteria flowers.
 Afterwards, we will continue our journey to Nikko.
 The Japanese have a saying: "Don’t say kekko (wonderful) without seeing Nikko."
 We will visit the main attraction of Nikko - Toshogu Shrine.
 Toshogu enshrines the founder of the Tokugawa Shogunate and is lavishly decorated with a large amount of gold leaf and countless wooden carvings of various creatures.
 These sites have been designated as UNESCO World Heritage sites in Nikko.
 Continue to Matsushima, where you will get to enjoy a sightseeing cruise along the picturesque bay of pine tree covered islands.